-4.1.2.
-Results discussion
+5.1.2 Results discussion

 The approach here attempts to distinguish spending for various size categories of MPA.
-It also addresses where MPAs will be established and thus takes the analysis of MPA financial needs further.
+It also addresses where MPAs will be established and thus takes the analysis of MPA financing needs further.

-Although figures on optimal management needs for the region and countries present 'indicative levels' of the funding targets for the region, data about financial needs should be considered very carefully because no country has developed systems to determine their financial needs: this information is based on local surveys.
+Although figures on optimal management needs for the region and countries present 'indicative levels' of the financing targets for the region, data about financing needs should be considered very carefully because no country has developed systems to determine their financing needs: this information is based on local surveys.